Mirgahney/mirgahney.github.io/content/authors/admin/_index.md

      summary: |
       Responsibilities include:
       - Developed predictive machine learning models that analyse complex data and produce actionable insights to enhance customer understanding and user-centric product development.
-      - Developed social network analysis (SNA) on calling data to identify communities of customers who interact frequently or share characteristics, and examine how these communities relate to ARPU levels and churn rates.
+      - Conducted social network analysis (SNA) on calling data to identify communities of customers who interact frequently or share characteristics, and examine how these communities relate to ARPU levels and churn rates.
       - Identify market trends to inform strategic marketing decisions and support data-driven strategies by providing comprehensive analytical insights.

 # Skills